Tyler887/autodiscuss/README.md

-# autodiscuss
+# Auto-discuss
-Creates a new issue in a repo for discussing recent activities (wiki edits, pushes, etc.)
+Creates a new issue in a repository for discussing recent activities (wiki edits, pushes, etc.).

+Useful when your wiki is being vandalised by vandals.

+This allows your community to know what should be done and what should not.